SSSerpenttt/ETH-AVAX-Intermediate---Module-1-Project/README.md

 ## License

-This project is licensed under the [MIT] License - see the LICENSE.md file for details
+This project is licensed under the <b>MIT License</b> - see the LICENSE.md file for details